chriz2600/DreamcastHDMI/ESP/README.md

 The latest firmware is always available on [esp.i74.de](https://esp.i74.de/master/).

-The firmware is divided into 2 parts, one (firmware.bin) is the actual firmware, the other (spiffs.bin) is the initial flash file system.
+The firmware is divided into 2 parts, one (firmware.bin) is the actual firmware, the other (littlefs.bin) is the initial flash file system.

 #### First time flash: